sts10/linux-config/readme.markdown

 ## bashrc

 I've got a few `.bashrc`s for you in the `bash` directory.
-The one called `bashrc` has my preferred prompt coded out, plus the neccessary settings for both `rbenv` and Rust.
+The one called `bashrc` has my preferred prompt coded out, plus the necessary settings for both `rbenv` and Rust.
 To use that one, run:

 ```
 curl -o ~/.bashrc https://raw.githubusercontent.com/sts10/linux-config/master/bash/bashrc